Serenity 6.4.3 Release Notes (2023-01-07)

 SomeSampleName formatter class not found!

-@Decorators.registerFormatter('MyProject.MyModule.MyFormatter') with the full name of your formatter type and "side-effect-import" this formatter class from the current "page.ts/grid.ts/dialog.ts file (import "./thepath/to/MyFormatter.ts").
+If using ES modules, make sure the formatter type has a decorator like @Decorators.registerFormatter('MyProject.MyModule.MyFormatter') with the full name of your formatter type and "side-effect-import" this formatter class from the current "page.ts/grid.ts/dialog.ts" file (import "./thepath/to/MyFormatter.ts").

 After applying fixes, build and run "node ./tsbuild.js" (or "tsc" if using namespaces) from the project folder.

-[BREAKING CHANGE] Toastr Notification Functions like Q.notifyError
+Default HTML Escaping for Toastr Notification Functions like Q.notifyError

 The notification library that we rely on, Toastr, did not HTML-escape messages by default, making it vulnerable to HTML script injection attacks if untrusted user input was passed to notification methods such as Q.notifyAlert